microsoft/EdgeML/tf/examples/Bonsai/README.md

 # EdgeML Bonsai on a sample public dataset

 This directory includes, example notebook and general execution script of Bonsai developed as part of EdgeML.
 Also, we include a sample cleanup and use-case on the USPS10 public dataset.

+`edgeml.graph.bonsai` implements the Bonsai prediction graph in tensorflow.
+The three-phase training routine for Bonsai is decoupled from the forward graph to facilitate a plug and play behaviour wherein Bonsai can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).

 Note that `bonsai_example.py` assumes that data is in a specific format.
 It is assumed that train and test data is contained in two files, `train.npy` and `test.npy`.
 Each containing a 2D numpy array of dimension `[numberOfExamples, numberOfFeatures + 1]`.
 The first column of each matrix is assumed to contain label information.
 For an N-Class problem, we assume the labels are integers from 0 through N-1.

 **Tested With:** Tensorflow >1.6 with Python 2 and Python 3

 ## Download and clean up sample dataset

 We will be testing out the validation of the code by using the USPS dataset.
 The download and cleanup of the dataset to match the above-mentioned format is done by the script [fetch_usps.py](fetch_usps.py).
 Run the following command.

 ```
 python fetch_usps.py